Kookaburra Laughs Like a Human & Loves to Eat Snakes

 The way it eats snakes is neat.
 It swoops down and grabs the snake from behind its head and then flies up into the air and drops the snake to kill it.
 Sometimes it bashes the snake against a branch or rock to kill it and soften it up, or break it up into smaller pieces.

-Kookaburras lives in eucalyptus forests and woodlands throughout eastern Australia.
-They perch in large trees and build their nests in tree hollows or in any hole large enough for an adult bird to nest in.
+Kookaburras live in eucalyptus forests and woodlands throughout eastern Australia.
+They nest in tree hollows or in any hole large enough for an adult bird to nest in.

-They have adapted well to humans and can frequently be found in urban parks and gardens.
+They have adapted well to humans and are frequently found in urban parks and gardens.
 Humans have also introduced kookaburras to Tasmania, Western Australia and even New Zealand.

 The kookaburra is a sedentary territorial bird.
 That is to say, it marks its territory and lives there year after year.
 The territory of a family group can range between 16 to 244 hectares depending on the availability of prey in the particular habitat.
 Birds will honour the domain of another and will not enter it for any reason, even if it means catching a meal in its neighbour's territory.

 Kookaburras reach sexual maturity and adulthood at one year of age.
 They are believed to pair for life.
 Their nesting season starts in September and finishes in January.
 The birds nest in a large cavity in a tree trunk or in a hole made in a tree-dwelling termite mound.